Nuffle-Labs/near-da-op/README.md

 ## Bridging

-If you have the OP Stack + Celestia setup running, you can test out bridging from the L1 to the L2.
+If you have the OP Stack + NEAR DA setup running, you can test out bridging from the L1 to the L2.

 To do this, first navigate to the `packages/contracts-bedrock` directory and create a